christianr6/christianr6.github.io/index.md

 * Lab 11

     Lab 11, part 2 was one of my favorites because it taught me how to link .h and .cc files.
 Also, it taught how to create a more efficient and cleaner approach to creating code.
-I found this usefull for the future programs that a large enough that they need multiple files.
+I found this usefull for the future programs that have a large enough that they need multiple files.